BLIT (short story): Plot

 The text alternates between a narrative and interspersed expository sections.

 In the narrative, a terrorist named Robbo spray-paints a BLIT image known as the Parrot onto walls in a majority-Asian area.
 To avoid seeing the image himself, an action that would cause his death, Robbo wears "shatter-goggles" to blur and distort his vision, similar to a kaleidoscope.
 The police catch him as he sprays the pattern on the door of a gay pub, but four of them die when they look at his stencil.

 In the police station, Robbo overhears the officers lamenting that there are no laws against "brain hacking".
-They cannot even prosecute him for the deaths of their colleagues because the only evidence of murder is the stencil, which obviously cannot be confirmed as a BLIT without killing anyone who observes it.
+They cannot even prosecute him for the deaths of their colleagues because the only evidence of murder is the stencil, which cannot be confirmed as a BLIT without killing anyone who observes it.
 Robbo concludes he is likely to be released with merely a fine for spraying graffiti.

-Awaiting a magistrate in a holding cell, Robbo idly finds himself imagining distorted fragments and outlines of the Parrot he has seen through his "shatter-goggles" so many times.
+Awaiting a magistrate in a holding cell, Robbo idly finds himself imagining distorted fragments and outlines of the Parrot he has seen many times through his "shatter-goggles".
 Desperately trying to avoid these thoughts, he begs the police for alcohol to no avail - there is no medical reason to cloud his short-term memory.
 His brain cannot help but "decode" the true pattern and he succumbs to its effects.

 The expository section comprises extracts from a seemingly official document, classified under "SECRET * BASILISK" (the only manner in which Langford actually uses the word 'basilisk').
 The first extract identifies the Parrot as the earliest BLIT, an acronym of "Berryman Logical Image Technique" named for AI researcher V. Berryman who worked with C. M. Turner at the Cambridge IV supercomputer facility.
 This facility later suffered a security breach whose details are not revealed.

 The next extract describes the case of a popular magazine encouraging its readers to generate a Fractal Star pattern on their computers.
-Zooming in on certain areas was found to exhibit BLIT effects, leading to catastrophe.
+Zooming in on certain areas of the fractal was found to exhibit BLIT effects, leading to catastrophe.
 The last extract expounds on theories of why BLIT patterns are so harmful, including that they are "Gödelian 'spoilers', implicit programs which the human equipment cannot safely run", or that they produce neurochemical "memotoxins" in the human brain that cause it to die; but further understanding has been limited by BLIT researchers being killed by their work.